kabs-d/finer-multimodal-canonicalization/README.md

 - **Attribute decoder transfer:** train a decoder head to predict bird attributes in one model’s native embedding space, then evaluate the frozen decoder's performance on a second model aligned in the first model's space.
 - **Attribute-guided retrieval:** use an attribute-only text prompt, such as “a bird with a yellow wing,” to retrieve matching CUB images.

-A central result of my analyses is that the orthogonal map derived from the Oxford-IIIT Pets image embeddings, after replicating the paper's methodology, remains effective on CUB’s much denser, attribute-level bird annotations, even though it was never fitted to CUB images.
+A central result of my analyses is that the orthogonal map derived from the Oxford-IIIT Pets image embeddings, on replicating the paper's methodology, remains effective on CUB’s dense, attribute-level bird annotations, even though it was never fitted to CUB images.
 A CUB-specific alignment improves performance further, though, by slight margins on most tasks.

 ## What the results show

 ![Unidirectional fine-grained attribute transfer](docs/frozen_encoder/figures/unidirectional_mlp_transfer.svg)

 A two-layer MLP is trained in the target model’s native space to predict each bird’s visible CUB attributes.
-We then apply that frozen decoder to source embeddings before and after canonical alignment.
+I then apply that frozen decoder to source embeddings before and after canonical alignment.
 Without alignment, attribute recovery falls sharply; Oxford-\(Q\) restores most of the lost performance, while CUB-train-\(Q\) nearly reaches the